 - Voice controlled home automation systems

-While customers continue to look for smart home devices that prioritize reliability and usability, businesses strive to develop technologies that require a single control interface to connect independent devices and protocols.
+Customers continue to look for smart home devices that prioritize reliability and usability.
+Businesses strive to develop technologies that require a single control interface to connect independent devices and protocols.
 Single apps and platforms are now developed in a way that give consumers the ability to greatly enhance control and convenience.

 Smart Home Technology Market Drivers

 Increasing demand for smart sensors, switches, relays, among other smart devices, is leading to a rise in the adoption rate of advanced technologies such as AI and NFC.
 Emerging smart city initiatives around the globe are also fostering developments in the home automation industry.
-The key drivers of the home automation market are improved purchasing power of people, growing investment in infrastructure building, technological innovations, and government support.
+The key drivers of the home automation markets improve purchasing power of people, growing investment in infrastructure building, technological innovations, and government support.

 5 Ways Home Automation Industry can shape the Future: